-A good way to start is taking a realistic look at your current situation.
+A good way to start is to take a realistic look at your current situation.

 Mark Struthers, founder of Sona Financial in Chanhassen, Minnesota, advises his clients to “just start off tracking, because oftentimes if they can just start tracking what their debt is, what they’re spending stuff on, that can be a good foundation.”

-If you take on the avalanche method, focus on paying down your highest-interest debts first, so you can save on interest payments throughout the lifetimes of your loans.
+The avalanche method focuses on paying down your highest-interest debts first, so you can save on interest payments throughout the lifetimes of your loans.
 That doesn’t mean you forget about the other debts; just prioritize them in order of highest interest rates.

 Mathematically, the avalanche is the method that saves you most in interest over time, but those who prefer small victories or are more visual may opt for the snowball method.

-Using the snowball method, pay down your debt in order from smallest to largest totals.
-After each debt is paid in full, roll its monthly payment over into your next highest debt’s monthly payment.
+The snowball method focuses on paying off debt in order from smallest to largest totals.
+After each debt is paid in full, you can roll its monthly payment over into your next highest debt’s monthly payment.

-“You’re not focused on the highest-interest debt, you’re focused on the smallest balance so you get that small wind,” Struthers says.
-“It’s motivating.”
+“You’re not focused on the highest-interest debt, you’re focused on the smallest balance so you get that small win,” Struthers says.
+“It’s motivating.